-Big discussion about Plugin advertising
+Big discussion about plugin -advertising

-After harsh criticism from the developer community, the Plugins have removedJetpack and WooCommerce removed their backend advertising for their own extensions.
-A readable take on the issue is provided by Eric Karkovack's article "Is Nothing Sacred?
+After harsh criticism from the developer community, the plugins Jetpack and WooCommerce have removed their backend advertising for their own extensions.
+A worth reading discussion of the issue is provided by Eric Karkovack's article "Is Nothing Sacred?
 The Pollution of the WordPress Dashboard".

-The WCEU session schedule is fixed
+The WCEU session schedule is set